ossec/ossec-docs/docs/manual/installation/installation-requirements.rst

 Installations requirements
 ==========================

-UNIX
-====

-For UNIX systems, OSSEC just requires gcc and libc.
+For UNIX systems, OSSEC only requires gcc, libc, and preferably OpenSSL.
 However, you always have the option to pre-compile it on one system and move the binaries to the final box.

 Ubuntu